1. How do I connect to the terminals?

 That’s

-probably why some people find OWIIx more distinct in the upper end compared to
+probably why some people find OW2 more distinct in the upper end

-is especially important with tweeters as they reproduce the high frequency area
+pulse signal.
+This is especially important with tweeters as they reproduce the

-in which the most important information about instrument positions in the
+high frequency area in which the most important information about instrument

 Further